 Website owners, bloggers and fellow creatives are always on the lookout for good, and preferably free, graphics for their websites.
 If you don’t have the time or possibly not as creative they are a must.
-Here is a comprehensive sourced list, updated for 2018, of websites that provide free stock images, icons and other vector art for all of your design needs.
+Here is a comprehensive sourced list, updated for 2018, of websites that provide free images, icons and other vector art for all of your design needs.
+Please be advised that some may have licenses for commercial use.
 Feel free to comment on any you think I have missed.
 Enjoy!

 As WordPress continues trying to get the first place in the CMS website building platform league, more and more people give their preference to it.
 The easy usage and diversity of applications, from a personal blog to an e-commerce website, makes it tempting to choose WordPress for your web resource.